House (1985 film): Reception

+Metacritic, which uses a weighted average, assigned the a score of 44 out of 100, based on five critics, indicating "mixed or average" reviews.

-Janet Maslin of the New York Times wrote: "Scares are not its strong suit, but it has a trim, bright look and better performances than might be expected."
+Janet Maslin of The New York Times wrote: "Scares are not its strong suit, but it has a trim, bright look and better performances than might be expected."

 Variety wrote, "Though much of this nonsense is played tongue-in-cheek, an audience can hardly be expected to swallow the screenplay’s arbitrary approach to Cobb's character."

 Ryan Pollard at Starburst wrote at the time of the Blu-ray release: "As a film, House is still as much of a warm, at times bonkers, family-friendly horror as it's ever been."
 Alex Stewart of White Dwarf wrote that although the film has a good premise, it is "squandered on yet another tired old haunted house story" whose supernatural horrors can not compare to the real life trauma of war.

 In 1987, Richard Moll and Kay Lenz were nominated for Best Supporting Actor and Best Supporting Actress respectively at the 14th Saturn Awards.
 Director Steve Miner won a Critics' Award for his work on the film and was nominated for an International Fantasy Film Award.